gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 - **Data scripts**, which use a URI with the `data:` pseudo-protocol.
 - **Blob scripts**, which use a URI with the `blob:` pseudo-protocol.

-The group a script belongs to is determined by its `src` attribute.
+The `src` attribute of a script tag determines which group it belongs to.
 ## Inline scripts
 These kinds of scripts don’t have an `src` attribute and embed JavaScript content in the body of the tag.